abildma/bonzi-buddy-terminal-assistant/README.md

 ## Quick Installation

 > **Note:** Bonzi Buddy currently only supports Zsh.
 See the [Contributing](#contributing) section if you'd like to help add Bash support!
+Recommended to backup your .zshrc file before running the install script.
 ```bash
 # Clone the repository
 git clone https://github.com/abildma/bonzi-buddy-terminal-assistant.git